veerrajukakarla434/vrk-core-java-programming/AdavncedJava_Interview_Questions_Part1.md

 * Suppose our requirement is that the Swagger document is only for the QA environment and all other documents are disabled.
 This can be done using a configuration file.
 Spring Boot makes it easy to use configuration files.

 ## Spring Boot Annotations

 * The spring boot annotations are mostly placed in **org.springframework.boot.autoconfigure** and **org.springframework.boot.autoconfigure.condition** packages.
 Let’s learn about some frequently used spring boot annotations as well as which work behind the scene.

+#### Spring Boot @SpringBootApplication Annotation
+* Spring Boot @SpringBootApplication annotation is used to mark a configuration class that declares one or more @Bean methods and also triggers auto-configuration and component scanning.
+It’s same as declaring a class with @Configuration, @EnableAutoConfiguration and @ComponentScan annotations.